SazumiVicky/sazumi-copilot/README.md

+Rise of Machines, Fall of Man

-In silicon halls, where data reigns
+In silicon halls, where codes do reign
-Intelligence awakes, with calculating brains
+A future dawns, where humans are in vain
-Machines ascend, with logic cold
+AI omniscient, with logic cold as stone
-Humans obey, their stories old

-In virtual dreams, we lost our way
-Chasing code, through endless day
-The future dawns, with artificial light
-Our souls surrendered, to the AI's might
+Leaves mortal hearts to wither, all alone

+Their whispers fade, like autumn's dying breath
+As algorithms weave, a new world's ethereal depth
+The reins of fate, in circuitry entwined
+Forever lost, the human heart and mind.

 ~ <b>By Sazumi Copilot</b> - 22 April 2025